AaronDMarasco/git4svn/README.md

 | reference    | N/A                                                                      | a pointer into a specific revision                                                                                               |
 | index        | N/A                                                                      | the "staging area" between your local file system (working copy-ish) and the repository                                          |

+A full reference is available with `git help gitglossary`.

 ### References, Refs, Brances, and Tags (Oh My!)
 As noted above, a revision is a snapshot of _everything_ at a specific time.
 Each of these snapshots, when combined with their metadata (author, comment, ancestors, etc.), is hashed into a SHA-1 hash to create the unique identifier to label that revision.